Presentation: Patient requiring mavacamten for the treatment of hypertrophic cardiomyopathy

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From here, you can access the rare and inherited disease eligibility criteria document, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet that contains details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - For this indication, the appropriate panel to choose is:

-- R454 Mavacamten for treating symptomatic obstructive hypertrophic cardiomyopathy: This is a targeted test for the *2 and *3 loss of function and *17 increased function alleles in CYP2C19.
+- R454 Mavacamten for treating symptomatic obstructive hypertrophic cardiomyopathy.
+This is a targeted test for the *2 and *3 loss-of-function and *17 increased-function alleles in CYP2C19.

 - The *2 and *3 loss-of-function alleles are known to explain about 99% of reduced enzyme function in Asian ancestry populations (in which they are extremely common) and about 85% of reduced enzyme function in White populations.